vhirtham/GDL/documentation/markdown/tutorials/resources/tutorial_1.1_memoryManagement.md

     return -1;
 ~~~

 If a certain memory system is not available, the corresponding getter of the memory manager will return a `nullptr`.
 Make sure that this is not the case before you try to use a memory system.
+Also note that the getter for the memory pool needs two arguments in contrast to the other memory systems.
+This is because you can have multiple memory pools and the given parameters help to select the right one (Have a look at the [Multiple memory pools](#multiple-memory-pools) section).
 Afterwards you can allocate and deallocate memory as follows:

 ~~~ cpp